Snorting Ritalin Side Effects, Dangers, and Addiction Help

 Detox provides a safe environment in which drugs can be removed from the body in a controlled manner.
-Because Ritalin users may develop a range of withdrawal symptoms when trying to stop, detox programs monitor these symptoms to ensure the safety and comfort of patients.
+Because Ritalin users may develop a range of withdrawal symptoms when trying to stop their use, detox programs monitor these symptoms to ensure the safety and comfort of patients.
 Detox programs may also begin to introduce people to the recovery process by exposing them to therapy and support groups.

 Once detox is complete, recovering individuals have the best chances of success if they continue addiction treatment.
 Further treatment may include inpatient or outpatient options:

-- Outpatient treatment — People enrolled in some form of outpatient treatment attend regularly scheduled treatment sessions yet continue to live at home or a sober living facility outside of treatment hours.
-They may attend outpatient treatment once or more per week depending on the program and their personal needs.
+- Outpatient treatment—People enrolled in some form of outpatient treatment attend regularly scheduled treatment sessions yet continue to live at home or in a sober living facility outside of treatment hours.
+They may attend outpatient treatment once or more per week, depending on the program and their personal needs.

-- Cognitive behavioral therapy (CBT) — Focuses on helping people identify and change negative thoughts, feelings, and behaviors.
-CBT therapists teach coping strategies to increase self-control, manage cravings, and avoid risky situations that could lead to a relapse.
+- Cognitive behavioral therapy (CBT)—Focuses on helping people identify and change negative thoughts, feelings, and behaviors.
+CBT therapists teach coping strategies to increase self-control, manage cravings, and avoid risky situations that could lead to relapse.

-- Twelve-step facilitation therapy — Helps familiarize people with the philosophy of 12-step self-help groups like Narcotics Anonymous.
+- 12-step facilitation therapy—Helps familiarize people with the philosophy of 12-step self-help groups like Narcotics Anonymous.
 This form of therapy focuses on accepting addiction as a chronic disease, surrendering to a higher power, and becoming actively engaged in 12-step meetings.